Camputers Lynx 48

 The first machine, the Lynx 48K, was released in March 1983 as a home computer system to directly rival the Spectrum.
-The specification was rapidly upgraded to 96K in September 1983, and those who had bought a 48K system could send their machines back to Camputers to have the upgrade installed.
+The specification was rapidly upgraded to 96K in September 1983.
+Those who had bought a 48K system could send their machines back to Camputers to have the upgrade installed.
 This was one of the touted features of the Lynx range - easy expandability.

 In December, 1983, the Lynx 128K system was released.
 This sported a completely new motherboard, updated BASIC, a high resolution 80 column screen, and the CP/M 2.2 operating system using the standard disk drives.
 Whilst the 48K and 96K Lynxes used a Z80A microprocessor clocked at 4 MHz, the 128K used a 6 MHz Z80B microprocessor, giving a substantial speed improvement.

-Whilst the range of computers and peripherals developed were very good, particularly the stylised modular design, Camputers were in big trouble and within 18 months of starting, the company went bust, in June 1984, owing over half a million pounds.
+Whilst the range of computers and peripherals developed was very good, particularly the stylised modular design, Camputers were in big trouble.
+Within 18 months of starting, the company went bust in June 1984, owing over half a million pounds.
 The company's assets were taken over by another company, Anston Technology, but this too quickly folded without making any progress.